World stocks inch higher as investors await U.S. inflation data

 The yen tends to suffer in an environment when riskier and higher-yielding assets are bid but Morgan Stanley strategists said in a note that a further deterioration in the political situation that affected the position of Abe, could see the yen "forcefully return towards its previous upward trend."

-The dollar index <.DXY>, which measures the greenback against a basket of currencies, was up 0.2 percent.
+The dollar index, which measures the greenback against a basket of currencies, was up 0.2 percent.

 "The broader story remains that of U.S. monetary policy normalization in the backdrop of an improving economy and a further decline in currency market volatility would only fuel more risk taking appetite," said Commerzbank's FX strategist Thu Lan Nguyen.